 Learn All You Need to Know About Vertigo

-In this guide, you'll learn all the necessary information about vertigo, such as its symptoms, causes, treatment and prevention.
+In this guide, you'll learn all the necessary information regarding vertigo, such as its symptoms, causes, treatment and prevention.
 Take note however, that this guide won't help you treat the underlying cause of vertigo by itself.
 If you begin to experience any of the symptoms listed in the following pages, it's best to consult a doctor right away.